Route 66-Albuquerque, New Mexico TB

 Route 66 was a major path of the migrants who went west, especially during the Dust Bowl of the 1930s, and supported the economies of the communities through which the road passed.
 People doing business along the route became prosperous due to the growing popularity of the highway, and those same people later fought to keep the highway alive even with the growing threat of being bypassed by the new Interstate Highway System.
 The highway was officially decommissioned in 1985 after it was decided the route was no longer relevant.
 Most of the former had been diverted to the Interstate Highway System.
 Portions of the road that passed through Illinois, Missouri, New Mexico, and Arizona have been designated a National Scenic Byway of the name "Historic Route 66".
 It has begun to return to maps in this form.
 Some portions of the road in southern California have been redesignated "State Route 66", and others bear "Historic Route 66" signs and relevant historic information.

-Gallery Images related to Misc.-Route 66 TB03View 1 Gallery Image
+Gallery Images related to Route 66-Albuquerque, New Mexico TBView 1 Gallery Image